VmSoftwareSolution/WebSite_VM_SOFTWARE/README.md

 - Make sure your code follows the project's coding standards and passes all tests.
 - Keep your pull request focused on one task or issue.

+## Test
+To maintain code quality and verify functionality, follow these steps to execute the tests:

+1. **Run Unit Tests:** Execute the unit tests using the Angular CLI test runner.
+Use the following command
+    ```
+    ng test
+    ```
+This command starts the Angular test runner and runs all the unit tests defined in the project.
+It also opens a browser to display the test results.

+If any tests fail, review the error messages, identify the issues, and fix them in your code.

+2. **Test Coverage:** For a detailed report of test coverage, you can run:
+    ```
+    ng test --code-coverage
+    ```